ABOUT

 I even started writing a book.

-It was the summer I was working at Google, and for some reason they didn’t have much work for me to do, so, as a respite from playing pool and eating five meals a day in Google’s myriad cafeteria, I began to draft my magnum opus.
-It was a YA dystopian novel called The Frozen City that was nearly 100,000 words, began with a prologue that was also a dream sequence and a flashback, and I spent three years revising it and querying it before realizing that maaaaybe I needed some help if I was going to actually do this author thing for real.
-Maybe I needed to get an MFA.
+It was the summer I was working at Google, and for some reason they didn’t have much work for me to do, so, as a respite from playing pool and eating five meals a day, I began to draft my magnum opus.
+It was a YA dystopian novel called The Frozen City that was nearly 100,000 words.
+It was terrible, and if you need proof of that, it should be enough for me to say that it began with a prologue that was also a dream sequence that was also a flashback.
+But I thought it was brilliant — time travel!
+Clones!
+Insta-love soulmates! — so I spent three years revising it and querying it before realizing that maaaaybe it wasn’t as genius as I thought.
+After dozens of form rejections, I was starting to understand that if I was serious about this whole writing thing, I was going to need help.

-Maybe you’ll join me in the in-between.
+So join me in the in-between.
+It’s where the magic happens.

 SHORT BIO: